orbitalquark/textadept/doc/manual.md

 ## Compiling

 ### Compiling on Linux and BSD

+Note: for BSD systems, replace the `make` commands below with `gmake`.

 For Linux and BSD systems, simply run `make deps` (or `make deps NIGHTLY=1` when compiling Textadept from the latest source rather than from a tagged release) in